callstackincubator/rock/website/src/docs/configuration.md

 A fingerprint is a representation of your native project in a form of a hash (e.g. `378083de0c6e6bb6caf8fb72df658b0b26fb29ef`).
 It's calculated every time the CLI is run.
 When a local fingerprint matches the one that's generated on a remote server, we have a match and can download the project for you instead of building it locally.

-The fingerprint configuration helps determine when builds should be cached and invalidated in non-standard settings, e.g. when you have git submodules in your project:
+The fingerprint configuration helps determine when builds should be cached and invalidated in non-standard settings:

+- `extraSources`: when you have git submodules in your project
+- `ignorePaths`: custom directories that are not relevant for the native build state
+- `env`: environment variables that should affect the fingerprint

 ```ts
 export default {